Divyanshu-Sharma-2004/RockPaperScissor_Game/README.md

    - If you lose, the message will display the computer's win.
    - If it's a tie, the message will show that it's a draw.
 5. The scores are updated automatically after each round.

+## Technologies Used

+- **HTML**: Structure of the game interface.
+- **CSS**: Styling for the game, including dynamic updates for win/loss results.
+- **JavaScript**: Game logic, handling user input, generating computer choice, determining the winner, and updating the score.